dpanova/Wine-Quality/README.md

 Examining the confusion matrix, it is evident that these variables do not exhibit a high level of correlation.

 ### Conclusion
 Opting for the random forest model due to its higher accuracy, we decide to focus on the top 3 drivers identified by that model.
-As the next step, to examine the actual relationship with quality, as opposed to the quality bucket, we conduct separate regression analyses.
+As the next step, to examine the actual relationship with quality, as opposed to the quality bucket, we conduct statistical analyses together with domain knowledge expertise from the following article https://www.ncbi.nlm.nih.gov/books/NBK531662/.